-The test in question, the ETS Basic Skills Test, required reading paragraphs, letters, guarantees, maps, and charts, as does the NALS mentioned earlier.
-Sternberg et al. (1995) do not explain why such skills are not practical ones.
-The implication seems to be that they are academic simply because they require reading, although that skill is one of the most essential in modern life: people with weak "functional literacy" skills "are not likely to be able to perform the range of complex literacy tasks that. . . [are] important for competing successfully in a global economy and exercising fully the rights and responsibilities of citizenship" (Baldwin, Kirsch, Rock & Yamamoto, 1995, p.
+The test in question, the ETS Basic Skills Test, required reading paragraphs, letters, 1162guarantees, maps, and charts, as does the NALS mentioned earlier.
+Sternberg et al. (1995) do 1163not explain why such skills are not practical ones.
+The implication seems to be that they are 1164academic simply because they require reading, although that skill is one of the most essential 1165 in modern life: people with weak "functional literacy" skills "are not likely to be able to 1166 perform the range of complex literacy tasks that. . . [are] important for competing successfully 1167 in a global economy and exercising fully the rights and responsibilities of citizenship" 1168 (Baldwin, Kirsch, Rock & Yamamoto, 1995, p.
 16).
-Nor do Sternberg et al. explain why such supposedly academic skills would correlate very highly with both crystallized and fluid g if the latter two really do reflect separate practical and academic intelligences.
-In their book, Sternberg et al. (2000, p.
-39) describe the rejected Willis and Schaie (1986) study in another context, but immediately imply that it was problematic because it was just cross-sectional, although the same complaint would apply to the studies they themselves cite a page later to support their divergent etiologies claim.
-It might also be noted that their own tacit knowledge tests are "paper-and-pencil."
+Nor do Sternberg et al. explain why such 1169supposedly academic skills would correlate very highly with both crystallized and fluid g if 1170the latter two really do reflect separate practical and academic intelligences.
+In their book, 1171Sternberg et al. (2000, p.
+39) describe the rejected Willis and Schaie (1986) study in another 1172context, but immediately imply that it was problematic because it was just cross-sectional, 1173although the same complaint would apply to the studies they themselves cite a page later to 1174 support their divergent etiologies claim.
+It might also be noted that their own tacit knowledge 1175tests are "paper-and-pencil."
+1176

-As with the prior empirical claim, Sternberg et al.'s (2000) evidence for this one is more consistent with g theory than practical intelligence theory.
-It appears supportive only because marginally relevant data is highlighted, while directly relevant results that contradict the theory are ignored or belittled.
+As with the prior empirical claim, Sternberg et al.'s (2000) evidence for this one is more 1177 consistent with g theory than practical intelligence theory.
+It is made to appear supportive 01178 only by highlighting marginally relevant data while ignoring or belittling directly relevant 1179 results that contradict the theory.
+1180